waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Leech Seed:** High accuracy (90%), but not guaranteed to hit.
 - **General Tactics:**
   - Sacrificing a Pokémon for a free switch is a valid hard-mode tactic.
-  - **Adaptive Tactics:** When an opponent uses accuracy-lowering moves (e.g., Sand-Attack), persisting with low-accuracy attacks is inefficient.
-Switch to moves that can't miss or have higher base accuracy.
+  - **(NEW LESSON) Adaptive Tactics:** When an opponent uses accuracy-lowering moves (e.g., Sand-Attack), persisting with low-accuracy attacks is inefficient.
+Switch to moves that can't miss, status moves with higher accuracy, or switch Pokémon entirely.

 # 5. Critical Failure Log
 - **(FAILURE LOG - Tactical):** Persisted with a failing strategy (Double Kick vs. Sand-Attack).
 Must adapt quickly.
-(Route 11, attempt #1, #2).
+(Route 11, attempt #1, #2, #3). **REPEATED MISTAKE.**
 - **(FAILURE LOG - Tactical):** Careless switch (THISTLE vs. Drowzee) led to a faint due to ignoring a 4x Psychic weakness.
 This initiated the 'grind-faint-heal' loop.
 (Route 11).
 - **(FAILURE LOG - Navigation):** Misjudged dead ends by ignoring `Reachable Unseen Tiles` and map exits.
 (Route 11 x2, Route 2 x1).
 - **(FAILURE LOG - Navigation):** Forgotten that defeated trainers are impassable obstacles.
 (Mt.
 Moon B2F, Route 11).